julianxhokaxhiu/FFNx/README.md

 - FF7/FF8: Up to 16x Antialiasing support!
 - FF7/FF8: Steam support!
 No Game converter required.
 - FF7/FF8: Steam savegame preservation ( you will no more loose saves created with FFNx! )
+- FF7/FF8: XInput controller support (Xbox 360 and compatible ones) with D-Pad working out-of-the-box!
 - FF7: eStore support!
 No Game converter required.
-- FF7: XInput controller support (Xbox 360 and compatible ones) with D-Pad working out-of-the-box!
 - FF7: Vertical centering for Fields and Movies
 - FF7: Fullscreen Battle scenes
 - FF7: Menu cursor on the middle of words vertical alignment
 - FF7: Movies will continue to play if the window game loses focus ( in window mode )
 - FF7: Movies volume will respect global sound volume
 - FF7: Steam sound and music volume configuration preservation ( configure at your pleasure and on the next run it will be inherited )
+- FF7: Configurable background transparency in battle dialogs ( by default set to 75% )!
+- FF7: SFX volume change will now apply in real-time, instead of you requiring to close and re-open the game.

 And, on top of all of this you will also find:
 - One single .dll file to be copied